aditiawas/QECProj/README.md

 # Resource-Constrained Surface Code Decoding: Analysis and Optimization Strategies

-A good command to run:\
+A good command to run:
 ```
    python3 main.py --size 100 100 --partitions 10 --thresh_compl 3 --time_limit 0.00000005
 ```

-# Surface Code Lattice Partitioning and Processing

 This project implements a system for partitioning and processing a surface code lattice using high-complexity and low-complexity resources.
 The system aims to optimize the scheduling and processing of partitions to maximize accuracy and minimize latency.